A comprehensive Accommodated Southern Africa Safari visiting South Africa, Lesotho and Swaziland.

 This safari comes with an optional Activity Package at an additional cost.
 The itinerary includes these highly-recommended activities.
 Contact African Budget Safaris for a detailed breakdown of what is included in the Activity Package and see the Full Pricing Information above for the cost of the Activity Package.

-Spend day four enjoying optional outdoor and adventure activities, or lazing on the beautiful beaches of Plett, as Plettenberg is known locally.
-Your guide can help you organise activities and the safari truck moves between selected points on a set schedule to enable you to move between highlights.
-You can go to Nature’s Valley this afternoon to hike along the coast and relax on the unspoilt beaches - enjoying the peace of this scenic hideaway.
+From Plett, the choice is yours - pick an optional adventure activity or head to Nature's Valley.
+Your guide can help you to organise optional activities and the safari truck moves between selected points on a set schedule to enable you to move between highlights.
+Options include sea kayaking, ocean safaris and bird or animal sanctuary visits.
+In the afternoon you can go to Nature’s Valley to hike along the coast and relax on the unspoilt beaches - enjoying the peace of this scenic hideaway.

-Later in the afternoon, a short drive takes us to the Storms River near Bloukrans Bridge, further along the renowned Garden Route.
+Later in the afternoon, a short drive takes us to the Tsitsikamma area near Bloukrans Bridge, further east on the renowned Garden Route.
 Adventure-seekers can bungee jump off the 216m high Bloukraans Bridge (the highest commercial bungee jump in the world) for a full-on adrenalin rush.

 Then we head to a private game farm near Addo Elephant National Park, which is home to one of the densest populations of African elephants in the world.
 In the afternoon we embark on a game drive in Addo Park in our safari truck.
 This massive game park also boasts the ‘Big Seven’ (elephant, rhino, lion, buffalo, leopard, southern right whale and great white shark) as the game park includes both land and marine habitats.

-On day eight we travel to Graaff Reinet in the semi-arid Karoo.
+Today we travel to Graaff Reinet in the semi-arid Karoo.
 The Karoo is known for its expansive, flat landscapes with dry sheep farms and a scattering of remote towns.

 Day 10 begins with a hike in the mountains of Lesotho, soaking up the beautiful scenery and fresh mountain air.
-We hike to a village where we get to meet the local Basotho people and find out more about their way of life.
+We hike to a village where you get to meet the local Basotho people and find out more about their way of life.
 The Basotho are known for their traditional straw hats, colourful textiles and hardy ponies.

 We stay in en-suite rooms at a lodge with a bar on day nine and ten.

-We spend the next day exploring mountain paths and enjoying the beauty the towering Drakensberg Mountains.
+We spend the next day exploring mountain paths and enjoying the beauty of the towering Drakensberg Mountains.
 The Drakensberg Mountains are South Africa’s highest peaks, also widely considered the most beautiful.

 Our accommodation is in en-suites rooms at a resort with a pool, bar, internet and laundry services.

 This evening we experience Zulu culture - sampling the local Ilala Palm beer unique to this region, learning a few Zulu language basics and finding out more about Zulu traditions.

 Today we drive to nearby Hluhluwe-Imfolozi Game Reserve for a morning game drive (included in Activity Package) in this wildlife-rich wilderness area.
 Hluhluwe-Imfolozi Game Reserve is famous for its rhino conservation successes, hosting one of the world's largest white rhino populations.
 Hluhluwe and Imfolozi together make up one of Kwa-Zulu Natal's best game parks - the oldest game reserve in Africa.

+Next, we cross into Swaziland to explore the beautiful Mlilwane Wildlife Sanctuary, the oldest game reserve in Swaziland.
 Covering 4 560 hectares of open grassland plains and towering mountains this wildlife refuge is a scenic delight.
 Soak up the beautiful scenery of Ezulwini Valley - 'the Valley of Heaven', or embark on one of the optional activities.

-If you have opted for the Activity Package then you take a full-day game drive in an open 4x4 safari vehicle in Kruger National Park - one of the world’s most famous nature conservation areas.
+Today the Activity Package includes a full-day game drive in an open 4x4 safari vehicle in Kruger National Park - one of the world’s most famous nature conservation areas.
 Exploring the reserve in an open 4x4 brings you close to nature allowing you to view and photograph the animals and birds without windows between you, immersing you in the bush.

-Travellers who did not take the Activity Package explore Kruger in the safari vehicle with your tour guide.
-Later this afternoon there is an opportunity to embark on an optional sundowner game drive.
+Travellers who opted not to take the Activity Package will explore Kruger in the overland vehicle with your tour guide.
+Later this afternoon there is an opportunity to embark on an optional sunset game drive with sundowners.

 This northbound Accommodated South African Safari is also available in the reverse order, starting in Johannesburg and ending in Cape Town, check out the southbound Accommodated South African Safari.